Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 2. Complying with national and international laws, securing the “license to operate”.

 Operating responsibly helps a company to meet or exceed the requirements set by laws.
-Failure to comply with these laws can result in sanctions being imposed on a company, in heavy fines, or even imprisonment for company officials.
+Failure to comply with these laws can result in sanctions being imposed on a company, heavy fines, or even imprisonment for company officials.

 3. Protecting business reputation and being an attractive investment prospect.